tsirbunen/cookbook/README.md

 To insert example data to the local database, run &nbsp;&nbsp;&nbsp;&nbsp; **`npm run insert_example_data`**

-### Tests
+## TESTS

-##### API-SERVICE TESTS
+#### API tests

-Api-service tests are in **[this directory](./app/api/graphql/graphql-server/services/__tests__/)**.
-To run the api-service tests use either of the following
+Api service tests are in **[this directory](./app/api/graphql/graphql-server/services/__tests__/)**.
+To run the api tests use either of the following

 &nbsp;&nbsp;&nbsp;&nbsp; **`npm run test:api`**
 &nbsp;&nbsp;&nbsp;&nbsp; **`npm run test:api:watch`**

-_Note: The tests mainly exercise the "E2E" interactions of the api service meaning that the api service interacts with the database in most of the tests.
+_Note: The tests mainly exercise the functionality of the api service including the interactions with the database meaning that the api interacts with the database in most of these tests.
 Before each test is run, the database is cleared of all data, so if you have made changes to the database, the changes will be lost._

 <!-- ##### TEST FILES